kubernetes/website/content/en/docs/concepts/overview/working-with-objects/finalizers.md

   * Modifies the object to add a `metadata.deletionTimestamp` field with the time you started the deletion.
-  * Prevents the object from being removed until its `metadata.finalizers` field is empty.
+  * Prevents the object from being removed until its `metadata.finalizers` field is removed as `finalizers` can not be added or changed.
   * Returns a `202` status code (HTTP "Accepted")

 The controller managing that finalizer notices the update to the object setting the